FREQUENTLY ASKED QUESTIONS.

 Do I need to learn this Phonetic Alphabet to do accents?
 It looks complicated!

 Certainly not.
 BUT it is a very useful tool to have a basic understanding of.
 Don't worry - that's what I'm here for!
-The International Phonetic Alphabet (IPA) has a distinct advantage over English spelling as it is an unambiguous way of writing sound.
+The International Phonetic Alphabet (IPA) has a distinct advantage over English spelling as it is an unambiguous way of recording sound.
 I think we can all agree that English spelling is not exactly straightforward.
 Just take a look at the ways the four letters "ough" are pronounced in these words:

 I work outside in - the big broad things we all recognise first, and then get progressively more detailed.
 I begin with an overview of where the dialect comes from - the culture of its speakers.
 I then start to look at what most people might call the "music" of the accent (what linguists call "prosody") - the intonation, emphasis, rhythm, pace and that most elusive and subjective quality sometimes called "placement."
 These include the most obvious features - what we all consciously and unconsciously use to label someone as being from somewhere.
 For example, do they tend to go up at the ends of their sentences?
 Does it sound like they're talking louder / faster / breathier than other accents?
 Do they say all their R's or only some of them?